AdobeDocs/commerce-pwa-studio/src/pages/integrations/live-search/index.md

 ### Supported Versions

-Support is currently provided for **version 14.3.1 and above**.
+Support is currently provided for **version 14.3.1 and above** and includes the following:
-This includes:

 - Bug fixes
 - Technical support and troubleshooting